jieliu6/cv/content/authors/yq-wang/_index.md

 ---
 # Display name
-name: Xinyu Lu
+name: Yaqun Wang

 # Username (this should match the folder name)
 authors:
-- xin-lu
+- yq-wang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: BS EECS
+role: Master Student<br />Statistics

 # Organizations/Affiliations
 organizations: